 (a) The project shall be named.
 The provisions of § 430-5 regarding subdivision names shall be followed.

-(b) The plan shall be drawn showing scale and shall include the whole tract or tracts which will comprise the development or the tract on which the development will occur even if only part of the tract is to be developed.
+(b) The plan shall be drawn showing scale and shall include the whole tract or tracts which will comprise the development or the tract on which the development will occur, even if only part of the tract is to be developed.
 The scale of the plan shall be sufficiently large to adequately show the various details required to be shown on the plan.
 The scale shall be clearly marked on the plan.
 A locus plan shall also be submitted showing the development tract in relation to at least two intersecting public ways.
 A North arrow shall be shown.
 No single sheet shall be larger than 36 inches by 48 inches.
 If necessary, multiple sheets may be submitted.

 (c) This plan may be drawn on a topographic map, an Assessors' map or some other existing map or plan.